 Up to $600,000 is reserved exclusively for the JD/MBA program.

-One exceptional candidate from each of the following regions receives a $40,000 Entrance Award:
+One exceptional candidate from each of the following geographic regions will receive a $50,000 Regional Entrance Award:

 - Latin America/Mexico

 New: $ 180,000/year in Entrance Scholarships has been dedicated exclusively to U.S. citizens.